 What really stands out with IPVanish, though, is its comprehensive setup guides for pretty much every compatible router on the market.
 They’re long, detailed, and have useful screenshots to assist you through the whole process if you don’t fancy splashing out on a preconfigured one.

 As a router VPN to set up manually, IPVanish is an excellent option – but others higher on the list may possibly offer a better price point or feature set.
+And, if you're a big streamer, you might find IPVanish can't get you access.

 Head over to IPVanish's website to sign up

-Nest router VPN FAQ
+Best router VPN FAQ

 Do I really need a router VPN?